mozilla/version-control-tools/docs/hgmozilla/firefoxtree.rst

 ``hg fxheads``::

   $ hg fxheads
-  248607:a7a2bacecce7 b2ginbound tip Bumping manifests a=b2g-bump
   248552:d380166816dd central No bug, Automated blocklist update from host bld-linux64-spot-144 - a=blocklist-update
-  246125:c742dcb56135 fx-team Bug 1088729 - Only allow http(s) directory links and https/data images [r=adw]
-  248586:e021487d1297 inbound Bug 575094 - Modify how prefservice is accessed so that it's from the parent process and not from the child process.
+  248586:e021487d1297 autoland Bug 575094 - Modify how prefservice is accessed so that it's from the parent process and not from the child process.
 Also re-enable test_bug528292_wrap.js. r=jdm

 .. tip::